Graduate Program in Occupational Therapy

 CERTIFICATION AND LICENSURE

 Once students graduate with the MS in Occupational Therapy, they are eligible to take the National Board for Certification in Occupational Therapy (NBCOT) examination.
-Their address is: 12 S Summit Ave, Suite 100, Gaithersburg, MD 20877 (301) 990 7979.
+Their address is: One Bank Street, Suite 300, Gaithersburg, MD 20878, (301) 990 7979.
 After successful completion of this exam, you will be an Occupational Therapist Registered (OTR).
 All states require licensure in order to practice, however, state licenses are usually based on the results of the NBCOT examination.
 Please be aware that a felony conviction may affect a graduate's ability to sit for the NBCOT examination or attain state licensure.

 Admission to the M.S. in Occupational Therapy